apache/mesos/docs/upgrades.md

 * The allocator metric named <code>allocator/event_queue_dispatches</code> is now deprecated and will be removed with 0.30.
 The new name is <code>allocator/mesos/event_queue_dispatches</code> to better support metrics for alternative allocator implementations.

 <a name="0-29-x-credentials"></a>
 * Mesos 0.29 deprecates the use of plain text credential files in favor of JSON-formatted credential files.

+* When a persistent volume is destroyed, Mesos will now remove any data that was stored on the volume from the filesystem of the appropriate slave.
+In prior versions of Mesos, destroying a volume would not delete data (this was a known missing feature that has now been implemented).

 ## Upgrading from 0.27.x to 0.28.x ##